Prof. Michael Marks

 Thinking and Writing: A Guide for College Students (Brandywine Press, 1997).
 ISBN: 1-881-089-41-X.

-Course Schedule (Subject to revision)DUE BY AUGUST 28 (CAN BE SUBMITTED ANY TIME DURING SUMMER BREAK): PRELIMINARY OVERVIEW OF THE PROPOSED TOPIC (consult with the instructor as necessary via e-mail, phone, or in person during Summer Break)
+Course Schedule (Subject to revision)DUE BY JANUARY 17 (CAN BE SUBMITTED ANY TIME DURING WINTER BREAK): PRELIMINARY OVERVIEW OF THE PROPOSED TOPIC (consult with the instructor as necessary via e-mail, phone, or in person during Winter Break)